Creating test VMs via GitLab CI

 . - Click Create.

 You can set up CI in Yandex Cloud by using a public image with GitLab pre-installed.
-GitLab includes a set of tools for managing Git repositories and configuring CI.
+GitLab includes tools for managing Git repositories and configuring CI.

 -